Paulina004/AI-Checkers/README.md

-# Project-1-AI

-This is the project written by *****
+# Project 1 - Intro to AI

+This is Project 1 for the Intro to AI course at FAU written by Paulina DeVito, Oliver Pennanen, & Briana Jackson.
+This project was completed for the Summer 2022 semester.

 ## Overview

-This is Project 1 for the Intro to AI course at FAU.
-This project was completed for the Summer 2022 semester.

 The source code file that was

-## Dependencies

-Depen
+## How to Run the Code